 The US military frequently used burn pits to eliminate toxic and standard waste during several conflicts, including Operation Iraqi Freedom and Operation Enduring Freedom.
 While burn pits may have been convenient waste disposal methods at the time, they may have inadvertently exposed servicemembers to various toxins and poisons.
 Up to 3.5 million service members and veterans were exposed to burn pits.

 Over time, many military Veterans exposed to burn pits developed several respiratory conditions, including sleep apnea which can affect sleep quality and pose a significant respiratory threat.
 Some Veterans believe that their exposure to burn pits may have contributed to or directly caused their sleep apnea.
 Unfortunately, research into the harmful effects of burn pits has only recently begun, despite the decades of use.
-As discussed below, most diseases attributed to burn pit exposure is related to the respiratory system, which sleep apnea is considered a chronic respiratory condition.
+As discussed below, most diseases attributed to burn pit exposure are related to the respiratory system.

 What is a Burn Pit?